diana-lakatos/nearme-documentation/knowledgebase/marketplace_builder.md

 - [ ] topics
 - [ ] categories
 - [x] pages
-- [ ] content holders
+- [x] content holders
 - [ ] mailers
 - [ ] SMS
 - [x] liquid views
 - [x] translations
 - [x] workflows
 - [ ] custom model types
-- [ ] graph queries
+- [x] graph queries
 - [x] custom themes and assets
 - [ ] rating system
-- [ ] form configuration
+- [x] form configuration

 ## What if I want to export/import part that is not supported?
-You can stil use old marketplace import and export command or collaborate to new MP builder.
+You can still use old marketplace import and export command or collaborate to new MP builder.

 ## Installation
 1. Go to `desksnearme/vendor/gems/nearme-marketplace`